piyush-doke/library-database-management-system/README.md

 ## Aim

 This software was developed from the point of view of digitizing the library of our institution.
-Keeping record of hundreds of books issued to several students is a hectic job when done manually on a register.
-Hence, we developed a stand-alone software application which will serve as a DBMS for our institution's library.
+Keeping a record of hundreds of books issued to several students is a hectic job when done manually on a register.
+Hence, we developed a stand-alone software application that will serve as a DBMS for our institution's library.

 ## Data Structures